microsoft/cloudsqlworkshop/cloudsqlworkshop/05_Deploy_AzureSQLMI/readme.md

 ## Exercise 5.2 - Deploy the Azure SQL Managed Instance

 1. Use the Azure Portal (https://portal.azure.com) to deploy a new Azure SQL Managed Instance that meets the requirements of the scenario.
 Consult the quick start guide for a walkthrough at https://learn.microsoft.com/azure/azure-sql/managed-instance/instance-create-quickstart.
 1. After the deployment completes take note in the Azure Portal of the Managed Instance **hostname**.
-Be sure to save your admin and password you used.
+Be sure to save your admin login and password you used.

 ## Exercise 5.3 - Post deployment steps